Success Story: FINRA Expungement

 A promising and popular product suddenly fell out of favor

-When the firm started offering ARS, he and many other advisors at his firm wound up being caught in the middle when the products became liquid— virtually overnight.
+When Jack’s firm started offering ARS, he and many other advisors there firm wound up being caught in the middle when the products became illiquid— virtually overnight.

-In the early 2000s, auction rate securities (ARS) were very popular.
-ARS provided excellent returns, and the auctions supporting them had consistently allowed the securities to maintain liquidity since the early 80s.
-While advisors and investors were aware that there was a risk of the auctions failing, it was unheard of at the time, and ARS’ longstanding track record indicated that such a failure was highly unlikely.
+In the early 2000s, auction rate securities (ARSs) were very popular.
+ARSs provided excellent returns, and the auctions supporting them had consistently allowed the securities to maintain liquidity since the early 80s.
+While advisors and investors were aware there was a risk of the auctions failing, ARSs’ longstanding track record indicated that such a failure was highly unlikely.

-Also, in February 2009, FINRA issued Regulatory Notice 09-12, which required some broker-dealers to repurchase ARSs from investors.
-Mr. Shepherd was pleased that his clients were able to receive back the par value of their investments.
+In February of 2009, FINRA issued Regulatory Notice 09-12, which required some broker-dealers to repurchase ARSs from investors.
+Jack was pleased that his clients were able to receive back the par value of their investments.
 However, the Notice required that each of those repurchases be reported to his CRD and BrokerCheck records as settled disputes.
+This was a blow for Jack, as it could negatively impact future business by influencing future clients’ decisions when choosing an advisor...

 Suddenly, Jack’s once-pristine record was now riddled with several customer dispute disclosures and settlements.
 Over time, he experienced the detrimental effects that those disputes had on his reputation, his ability to grow his business, and his ability to change firms.

-When he heard about AdvisorLaw, Mr. Shepherd engaged them to represent him in seeking expungement of the disclosures.
-AdvisorLaw was able to illustrate to the FINRA arbitration panel that the disputes were false and clearly erroneous, because they were not complaints against Mr. Shepherd, nor were they in regard to his services or any alleged violation on his part.
+When he heard about AdvisorLaw, Jack hired AdvisorLaw to represent him in seeking expungement of the disclosures.
+AdvisorLaw was able to illustrate to the FINRA arbitration panel that the disputes were false and clearly erroneous, because they were not complaints against Jack as the financial advisor, nor were they in regard to his services or any alleged violation on his part.

-The panel found in Mr. Shepherd’s favor, citing the fact that the complaints had focused on allegations that ARSs had lost liquidity and that the misconduct at issue was on the part of the broker-dealer and the securities industry.
+The panel found in Jack’s favor, citing the fact that the complaints had focused on allegations that ARSs had lost liquidity and that the misconduct at issue was on the part of the broker-dealer and the securities industry.

-The disputes were expunged, and Mr. Shepherd’s CRD and BrokerCheck records are finally back to being clean and representative of his integrity as an advisor.
+The disputes were expunged, and Jack’s CRD and BrokerCheck records are finally back to being clean and representative of his integrity as an advisor.

 *Names and some details have been changed to protect anonymity.